Cell phone etiquette for kids is a thing. It may seem silly, but before we give our kids a cell phone, we must teach them how to use it properly.

 Decide who your child can give their phone number to and what contacts will be in their cell phone.

 My daughter was giving her cell phone number to everyone she could at school.
 We quickly nixed this.
 We put the contacts in her phone of who she could call.
-Those were are rules, decide what is best for your child.
+We only put contacts in that knew would let us know if she got too annoying with the phone.
+Those were our rules, decide what is best for your child.

 Kids Gotta Learn From Somewhere!